webbery/gqlite/README.md

 ##  4. <a name='GraphQueryLanguage'></a>Graph Query Language
 ###  4.1. <a name='CreateGraph'></a>Create Graph
-Create a graph is simply use `create` keyword`.
+Create a graph is simply use `create` keyword.
 If we want to search vertex by some property, `index` keyword will regist it.
 ```javascript
 {
     create: 'graph',